mikolalysenko/turntable-camera-controller/README.md

-# turntable-controller
+# turntable-camera-controller

 A low level controller for a turntable camera with input interpolation.
+This module is compatible with the controller interface for 3d-camera-core.

 # Example